Eugène Burnand: Artistic career, 1886 to 1921

 His move in late 1895 to a new rural residence at Fontfroide-le-Haut, a few miles from Montpellier, seemed to provide him with the environment and inspiration for a concentration on religious themes for his pictures, notably, 'Retour de l'enfant Prodigue (Return of the prodigal son) 1896-7', 'L'Invitation au festin (Invitation to the feast) 1899, and the picture by which he is now best known, 'Les Disciples Pierre et Jean courant au sépulchre le matin de la Résurrection', 'The Disciples Peter and John running to the sepulchre on the morning of the Resurrection' 1898, which is in the Musée d'Orsay, Paris.

 At the start of the 20th century he was at the height of his fame and he and other artists contributed to the ceiling of the now famous "Train Bleu" buffet in the Gare de Lyon, Paris, that at the time was major part of the new building work to mark the Paris International Exhibition of 1900.
 Burnand painted "Le Mont-Blanc vu de Clergère".

 Another large major picture with a religious theme was started in this period, "La Prière sacerdotale", done during a temporary move to Florence for the winter of 1900-1.
 He changed the head of Christ several times and the final version was done in 1918.
 As with most of his paintings of this type, he used models from his large circle of friends and neighbours, many of whom were local tradesmen.
 The individuals in this painting are carefully described in René Burnand's biography of his father.
-The image shown here is the final version.